Understanding How to File Claims

 Is Your Adult Child Covered?Get the Family Coverage 4-1-1

 Affordable Care ActLearn these 6 must-know facts

 Health Insurance Q&As

 How can I get health insurance if my employer doesn't offer it?

 The Affordable Care Act creates Health Insurance Martetplaces for people who don’t have coverage through their job.
 Marketplaces are new way for people to compare and buy health insurance.
 You’ll be able to...

 - Q What do I do if my health insurance claim for cancer treatment is denied?

-- Q What should I know about my health insurance before going to the ER?
+- Q What should a transplant recipient know about health insurance?